 With a fairytale wedding comes magical music.
 To save on wedstress, our heroes turned to wedding entertainment fairy godmother Alive Network to help bring their personal soundtrack together.
-Think ethereal harp music for a royal-inspired wedding ceremony, a super romantic string quartet, and a wedding band fit for a princess.
+Think ethereal harp music for a royal-inspired wedding ceremony, romantic string quartet, and a wedding band fit for a princess.
 Shall we begin?

 Shop The Style